zimicjs/zimic/README.md

 ### `zimic browser init <publicDirectory>`

 Initializes the mock service worker in a public directory.

+This command is necessary when using Zimic in a browser environment.
+It creates a `mockServiceWorker.js` file in the provided public directory, which is used to intercept requests and mock responses.

-If you are using Zimic mainly in tests, we recommend adding the `mockServiceWorker.js` to your `.gitignore` and adding a `postinstall` scripts to your `package.json`.
+If you are using Zimic mainly in tests, we recommend adding the `mockServiceWorker.js` to your `.gitignore` and adding this command to a `postinstall` scripts in your `package.json`.
 This ensures that the latest service worker script is being used after upgrading Zimic.

 ---